heydetoni/steam-equity-website/README.md

 npm run build
 ```

-This will bundle and tree-shake files into the `dist` directory.
+This will bundle and minify files into the `build` directory.